A question all sober-curious drinkers dread is, “why aren’t you drinking”?

 Another truth?
 NOBODY CARES that you aren’t drinking.
 They just don’t, unless it’s those worried about themselves, as stated.

-We get caught up in the worryment of what others might think.
+We get caught up in what others might think.
 Some of that might be:

 Will they know I might have a problem?